naccdata/uniform-data-set/CONTRIBUTING.md

 Create new documents as Markdown files (a file with a `.md` extension) in the `docs` directory.
 Use the [GitHub Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) format to make sure they display correctly on the site.

+Images should be placed in the `docs/images` directory, and can be included in a markdown document.

 More detail on writing documentation on GitHub is available under **Writing on GitHub** in the GitHub [Get Started](https://docs.github.com/en/get-started) docs.